 An off-the-shelf pro-management agreement will have absolutely no time limits on the manager’s right to receive a commission from agreements entered into during the Term.
 It will state that any agreement entered into during the Term, or any “renewal, extension, modification or substitution” of that agreement will be subject to a manager’s commission.

 The artist will want to negotiate a ‘sunset clause.’
-Sunset clauses specify that even if the artist is making money from a contract originally entered into during the term of the agreement, the manager will not receive a commission after the termination of the agreement.
-Or at least receive less than his full commission.
+And it’s just like it sounds.
+Basically. sunset clauses specify that even if the artist is making money from a contract originally entered into during the term of the agreement, the manager will not receive a commission after the termination of the agreement.
+Or at the very least, receive less than his full commission.

 Here is a typical sunset clause: